Fonysony/dev-home/typora/js/Templating&EJS.md

 ### Serving Static Assets in Express

-Serving static files refers to serving things like CSI and JavaScript files that we want to include in the response back to the client side.
+Serving static files refers to serving things like CSS and JavaScript files that we want to include in the response back to the client side.
 Often time we're going to have some styles need to be run and some JavaScript that needs to run in the browser, we want to include those into our response.
 To do that we need to serve those assets, we need to use `express.static()`.

 ### express.static(root, [options])